 SurvivalTab cannot agree more with tip number six.
 Never get involved in a shootout with the shooter, even if your are carrying a firearm and you know how to use it.
 Chances are that you’ll just further aggravate the situation and endanger more lives.
 It is better to run or hide and survive to live another day.

 Has the thought of crafting a survival coffee maker ever crossed your mind?
-Well … if you’re a coffee drinker and find it challenging to start your day without your cup of coffee, then you should take note.
+Well … if you’re an ardent coffee drinker and find it challenging to start your day without your cup of coffee, then you should take note.

 Imagine this …